tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Drawmij's Instant Summons

-**Casting Time/Duration**: 1 hour**/**Until discharged
+**Casting Time/Duration:** 1 hour**/**Until discharged

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: Use this ritual to attune one weapon, implement, or shield to yourself.
+**Effect:** Use this ritual to attune one weapon, implement, or shield to yourself.
 At any time in the future, you can summon that object to your hands as a quick action, at which time the ritual is discharged.
 Through this ritual, you can have only one weapon, implement, or shield attuned to you at a time.

 #### Elemental Transference

-**Casting Time/Duration**: 1 hour**/**Special
+**Casting Time/Duration:** 1 hour**/**Special

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: Use this ritual in the world.
+**Effect:** Use this ritual in the world.
 When you perform this ritual, you transport yourself and up to eight allies to a random spot in the Elemental Chaos.
 You have no control over where you appear, but your immediate environs aren't hazardous.
 Once in the Elemental Chaos, you can travel as normal within the plane.
 You remain in the Elemental Chaos until you leave by another means.

 #### Hallucinatory Creature

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You create the illusion of a single creature, of any size from Small to Large.
+**Effect:** You create the illusion of a single creature, of any size from Small to Large.
 It looks and smells like the creature in question.
 If the creature can speak or emit sounds, the illusion can do so as well, but on a limited basis (subject to the GM's judgment)—it's not possible, for instance, for the illusion to engage in an extended conversation.

-**Skill Check**: You can give the illusion simple instructions, such as having it wander a set area, appear to chew on local plants, and the like.
+**Skill Check:** You can give the illusion simple instructions, such as having it wander a set area, appear to chew on local plants, and the like.
 Your Arcana skill check determines the number of actions you can instruct the illusion to take.

 | Arcana Skill Check Result | Actions |
 | ------------------------- | ------- |